 White Walls Presents:

-White Walls is pleased to present TROPIC, a solo exhibition by San Francisco based artist Casey Gray.
-The opening reception will be Saturday, October 12, from 7-11 pm, and the exhibition is free and open to the public for viewing through November 2, 2013.
+White Walls is pleased to present Elite Rebels, a solo show by San Francisco-based artist Chad Hasegawa.
+Join us for the opening reception Saturday, March 15, from 7-11pm.
+The exhibit will be open to the public for viewing through April 5, 2014 .

 Interview with owner/founder/curator Justin Giarla